 Shiitake Mushroom Benefits

 In Western medicine, potential shiitake benefits are still being explored.
-The majority of the scientific studies to date have been conducted on animals or test tubes, meaning that human trials still need to be done.
+The majority of the scientific studies to date have been conducted on animals or in test tubes, meaning that human trials still need to be done.

 Shiitake Health Benefits